Background to Forensic Archaeology and Anthropology

 History of archaeology and anthropology in forensic contexts

 During the late 1990’s archaeologists and anthropologists were also employed on a much larger scale to help investigate mass graves from the conflict in the Balkans.
-Here, they worked alongside police and other forensic experts to excavate victims from the conflict.
-The recovered bodies were analysed for evidence of war crimes (see case study on Forensic Anthropology in Kosovo).
+Here, they worked alongside police and other forensic experts to excavate victims of the conflict.
+The recovered bodies were analysed for evidence of war crimes as well as to establish the identity of the deceased (see case study on Forensic Anthropology in Kosovo).

-The use of archaeologists and anthropologists to investigate forensic cases has occurred in South America as early as the 1980’s.
+The use of archaeologists and anthropologists to investigate forensic cases started in South America as early as the 1980’s.
 Here they worked alongside other experts to investigate the ‘disappeared’ in countries such as Argentina and Chile.
+This work continues today.

 Bogota, Colombia.
 The Instituto Nacional de Medicina Legal y Ciencias Forenses is responsible for the forensic identification of human remains.
 The ICRC actively support these efforts.
 (Photographer, Christoph von Toggenburg, Copyright ICRC)

-In many parts of the world today archaeologists and anthropologists are being trained to work in post-conflict countries.
-They help to find and identify the remains of people who went missing during periods of violence.
-It is important for the families of those missing to learn the fate of their loved ones.
+In many parts of the world archaeologists and anthropologists are being trained to work in post-conflict countries.
+They help to find and identify the remains of missing people during periods of violence.
+It is vitally important for the families of those missing to learn the fate of their loved ones and this can also be a crucial step for political reconciliation.
 The International Committee of the Red Cross works in many countries who have experienced war in order to find missing people.